microsoft/botframework-solutions/docs/_docs/skills/tutorials/customize-skill/csharp/3-update-skill-manifest.md

 ## Update your Skill manifest

-Your newly created Skill has a basic Skill manifest file provided in the root directory (`manifestTemplate.json`), this has been pre-populated with the Skill ID and name and a sample action which you can modify at this stage if required.
+Your newly created Skill has a basic Skill manifest file provided in the manifest folder of the wwwroot directory (`manifest.json`), this has been pre-populated with the Skill ID and name and a sample action which you can modify at this stage if required.